sofi-devv/newYorkStrategy/README.md

 ## VIII.
 Development Environment

 The Jupyter notebooks within this project are designed for execution in the **Databricks** environment.
 Should execution outside of Databricks be desired, it is imperative to explicitly initialize an Apache Spark session.

----

-Here's an illustrative image that captures the essence of a modern, data-driven approach to urban development and public safety.